-Our credit scores are in the high 800's so we don't feel like it's a huge risk for our family.
-And since Costco is the only place we shop for all of our businesses AND one of 2 places we shop for our own family, the cash back through Costco and Visa really add up.
+Our credit scores are high in the 800's so we don't feel like it's a huge risk for our family.
+And since Costco is the only place we shop for all of our businesses AND one of two places we shop for our own family, the cashback through Costco and Visa really adds up.
 Just make an educated decision about what's best for your family!

 RETURN YOUR COSTCO MEMBERSHIP

 If you aren't satisfied with the membership…return it!
 Hands down one of the best things about Costco (aside from the $1.50 hot dog and drink combo…) is the incredible return policy.
 You can return just about anything, at any time, including your membership.
 You can use it for 364 days and if on the last day of the year you decide you didn't get your money's worth, they will give you a full refund.